Nripendrobiswas/GATiDE/README.md

 | `tide` | `darts.models.TiDEModel` | `_ResidualBlock` | concatenation |
 | `ga-tide` | `ga_tide.GATiDEModel` | `GatedResidualBlock` | segment attention |

+---
 ### Known limitation of this comparison

-`tide` and `ga-tide` differ in **three** respects simultaneously:
+`TIDEModel` and `GATiDEModel` differ in **three** respects simultaneously:

-1. the sigmoid gate on the nonlinear branch;
+1. The `sigmoid gate` on the nonlinear branch;
-2. segment-attention fusion, which also narrows the encoder's first-layer input from the concatenated segment width to `n_segments × hidden_size`;
+2. `Segment-Attention Fusion`, which also narrows the encoder's first-layer input from the concatenated segment width to `n_segments × hidden_size`;
-3. the dropout position inside the residual block — `GatedResidualBlock` applies dropout to the hidden activation, whereas `_ResidualBlock` applies it after the second linear map.
+3. The dropout position inside the residual block — `GatedResidualBlock` applies dropout to the hidden activation, whereas `_ResidualBlock` applies it after the second linear map.

 A difference in accuracy is consequently not attributable to any single one of them.
 Isolating them would require constructor switches for the block type and the fusion mode, which this implementation does not expose.
 Report the comparison as between two models, not as an ablation.

 ## Reproducing the paper
 **Diagnostics**